Do you need to cycle a planted tank for shrimp?

 4. Wait for the Cycle to Complete: This is the part that requires patience.
 The cycling process can take anywhere from 2 to 6 weeks, sometimes longer.
 It’s important not to rush this process.
 Adding shrimp too early can expose them to harmful levels of ammonia and nitrites.

-5. Perform a Water Change: Once your tank is fully cycled (ammonia and nitrite levels are at 0 and nitrate levels are under 20 ppm), it’s recommended to do a large water change (about 50%) to further reduce nitrate levels before adding your shrimp.
+5. Perform a Water ChangeOpens in a new tab.: Once your tank is fully cycled (ammonia and nitrite levels are at 0 and nitrate levels are under 20 ppm), it’s recommended to do a large water change (about 50%) to further reduce nitrate levels before adding your shrimp.

 6. Add Your Shrimp: Finally, you can add your shrimp to the tank.
 It’s best to do this slowly, acclimating them to the new water conditions to avoid shock.